paulrojasg/sslchecker/README.md

 ### Parallel / Asynchronous Assessments

 Parallel assessment execution is implemented and under active refinement in the following branch: `feat-parallel-assessments`.
+Use `git checkout feat-parallel-assessments` within the repository folder to test this version.

 This work focuses on enabling concurrent scans while respecting SSL Labs API constraints and maintaining accurate progress reporting.
 It adds two new options: `--parallel` to enable parallel mode and `--max-parallel` to specify the maximum number of assessments running at the same time.